dhanfort/NASA-LURA-2019-dlbfortela/README.md

  Primary NASA Agreement No.: NNX15AH82H;
  LaSPACE - Louisiana Space Consortium: https://laspace.lsu.edu/about-us/.

- This LURA project was conducted at the University of Louisiana at Lafayette Department of Chemical Engineering: https://chemical.louisiana.edu/
+ This LURA project was conducted at the University of Louisiana at Lafayette, Department of Chemical Engineering: https://chemical.louisiana.edu/

  The R-scripts must be executed in the R-statistical software, an open-source computing software.